Worker & Community Impact

 Moving beyond compliance to lived impact

-Inclusion starts at origin, not at the brand level
+Inclusion starts at origin, not at the brand layer

-Working with smallholder farmers rather than consolidating supply through intermediaries alone
+Working with organised smallholder networks rather than consolidating purely through intermediaries

-Creating pathways for women and younger farmers to participate economically
+Creating structured access for women and younger farmers to participate economically

 Equity as risk management, not charity